• Skip to primary navigation

 Chlorophyll is needed for plants to absorb sunlight which they need to make glucose through a process called photosynthesis.

-Photosynthesis takes place in the chloroplasts of a plant cell.
-It is chloroplasts that contain the green chlorophyll.
-Chloroplasts are a bit like tiny solar panels making energy from the light of the sun.
+Photosynthesis takes place in the chloroplasts of a plant cell, which contain green chlorophyll.
+Chloroplasts are a bit like tiny solar panels, making energy from the sun’s light.

 plant cell diagram showing the different organelles